0xMukesh/thw-faucet-cli/blog.md

 ![](https://imgur.com/IbGbxej.png)

 > Psst...
 I am making a monorepo for this tutorial.
-So make sure to make the CLI and website are in `cli` and `web` folders respectively.
+So make sure to add the CLI and website are in `cli` and `web` folders respectively.

 Let's now clear up some default generated files by Oclif that we are not going to be using in this tutorial.